facebook/react-native-website/docs/the-new-architecture/custom-cxx-types.md

 - A `toJs` function to convert from the C++ representation to the JS representation

 :::note
-On iOS, remember to add the `Int64.h` file to the Xoced project.
+On iOS, remember to add the `Int64.h` file to the Xcode project.
 :::

 ### 2. Modify the JS Spec